ladycosy/code-refactoring/README.md

-# Challenge 1 - HTML CSS Git: Code Refactor
+# HTML CSS: Code Refactor

 This is a first assignment (week 1) for frontend development course.
 Working independently I will refactor already existing code of a Horiseon website.
 The goal is to improve website's accessibility by for example exchanging non-semantic to semantic tags or implementing image alt attribute.